Jocker666z/glouglou/README.md

 * glouglou takes less than 6s to launch a playlist of more than 70000 files on LAN disk.
 * Filter & exclude is extended-regexp friendly, example: `glouglou -f "PS1|PS2" -e "Final Fantasy|Alundra"`.
 * Given the great difference between the types of playback, it is recommended to apply a normalization to the audio output (see: https://github.com/Digitalone1/EasyEffects-Presets)
-* `glouglou -p` can be useful to get the glouglou informations from your system monitor (example: conky).
+* `glouglou -p` may be useful to your system monitor (example: conky), so that it can obtain information about the playback in progress.
 See below the specifications of the file.

 ## Supported Files
 The list of players is in the order that glouglou selects for the file.
 If one is not available, it moves to the next one.